Army officer COURSE – 1-DAY RECRUITMENT TRAINING COURSE

 The total cost of the course is £97 plus vat.

-You will receive details of the training venue location in your booking confirmation letter, which is sent by email.
-There is ample free parking at the venue.
+You will receive details of the training venue location in your booking confirmation letter.

 The course will run from 9am until 5pm.
 Please note, all Sunday courses will commence at 9:30am.
 Access to the room will be available from 9:15am.

 Teas/Coffees provided.
-There are shops located within a 10-minute walk for your lunch, or you can bring your own if you prefer.
+There are shops located within a 10-minute walk of the training venue, or you can bring your own lunch if you prefer.

-If you have any more questions regarding any aspect of this course, please feel free to contact us at firstname.lastname@example.org and we will be more than happy to assist you with any further queries you may have.
+If your question is not answered then please feel free to contact us at email@example.com and we will be more than pleased to help you.